DataDog/hiring-engineers/answers.md

 ## Final Question:

-Datadog has been used in a lot of creative ways in the past.
+> Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

-Is there anything creative you would use Datadog for?
+> Is there anything creative you would use Datadog for?

+Around Golden, Colorado mountain biking is a very popular sport.
+With the popularity of the sport, the county has installed counters that trip whenever a person uses the trail.
+I think it would be interesting to use datadog to monitor the trailhead usage.
+You could use weather site APIs to plot temperature, cloud cover, etc. to see which days/times and weather conditions correspond to busier trails.
+I think these graphs could be a powerful tool for all users of the multi-use trails and would provide better information when it comes time for the county to make decisions related to the trails.
+In addition to this, I would be interested in figuring out what the optimal time/trailhead/weather is to go on a ride and avioid the crowds.

+To expand on this idea, it would be fun to use the Strava API and to get more detailed information on people using the trails.